scheinerman/SimplexTableaux.jl/docs/src/tutorial.md

 Here, ``A`` is an ``m \times n``-matrix, ``b`` is an ``m``-vector, and ``c`` is an ``n``-vector.

 > Only minimization problems are supported.

+> All numbers entered into the tableau must be either an `Integer` or a `Rational`.
+The `SimplexTableau` module does not support linear programs with floating point data.